conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 ### Feature changes
-- Add support for `.` in the name of the `Virtual Cluster` APIs
+- Added support for `.` in the name of the `Virtual Cluster` APIs
-- More detailed errors that are not to do with interceptor validation
+- More detailed errors unrelated to interceptor validation added

 ### Bug fixes
-- Add `aws-java-sdk-sts` dependency to allow assume role profiles when using AWS KMS
+- Added `aws-java-sdk-sts` dependency to allow assume role profiles when using AWS KMS
-- Add `jcl-over-slf4j` dependency to see logs from AWS SDK
+- Added `jcl-over-slf4j` dependency to see logs from AWS SDK